How is car insurance calculated?

 Where you live and where your car lives will influence your insurance price because insurers use crime statistics to decide how much they charge.

-If you’re fortunate enough to live in an area with low vehicle crime, your insurance premium should be lower than if you lived in a postcode where vehicle theft and crime was high.
+If you’re fortunate enough to live in an area with low vehicle crime, your insurance premium should be lower than if you lived in a postcode where vehicle theft and crime is high.

 Where your vehicle is kept and security